City of North Las Vegas

 For Nevada Flooding information, visit: https://gustfront.ccrfcd.org/gagemap/gagemap.html

 Thunderstorms are common, especially during the summer months and can be very dangerous.
 They can bring intense wind, flash flooding, hail and dangerous lightning.
-Here are some tips you can follow before, during, and after a thunderstorm in your area:

 Find more preparedness information at: https://www.ready.gov/thunderstorms-lightning